jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 So, you should **ignore the first entry** because this is a fake/annoying/unrealistic L1.
 After that first ignored entry, you'll see the L1 controller number 1 has 1,940 `Fwd_GETS` events.
-This means that 1,940 times another cache wanted to get the data this cache has in shared state.
+This means that 1,940 times another cache wanted to get the data this cache has in the shared state.
 This is a measure of the *read sharing* of this algorithm.

 #### Write "sharing"